 - X-rays are $20.

 Taxes.
 The numbers above assume you will stay in the country for less than 183 days, thereby avoiding tax residency.
 Non-residents only pay taxes on income sourced in Vietnam.
 If you retirement savings, pension, or social security is from the US, no taxes are due.
-Taxes for expats are extremely complicated.
-Please consult with a tax attorney or accountant to understand your tax situation.
+Taxes for expats get more complicated if you stay longer than 183 days.

 How Should You Greet A Friend In Vietnam: